astibal/smithproxy_docs/docs/post-install.md

  > Use only features you really need.
 Target features can be disabled separately in the configuration using
 > `settings/accept_*` directive.

+Please bear in mind redirected traffic from local host which is sent out from smithproxy process still can be redirected again by smithproxy.
+Current mechanism to avoid this is rule skipping 'root' user traffic.

+## Smithproxy CLI
+Once smithproxy started, CLI is available to perform various monitoring and disagnostic tasks.
+This cli is offered as a plaintext telnet service on loopback address and port 50000.
+It is supposed to be used only by local users on the host.
+There is command `sx_cli` which is basically an alias for telnet client with some small port connection logic related to tenants.
+Unfortunately `sx_cli` is not available in *snap* installation.